 Public Humanities Postdoctoral Fellow

 Dr. Le holds a Ph.D. from the University of California, Los Angeles.
 She works closely with the Institute’s staff, especially its director of undergraduate studies and engagement, in the Institute’s outreach and engagement efforts directed at local schools as well as friends, alumni, and undergraduate majors and minors.

 The Medieval Institute attracts scholars from around the world who wish to visit and use the Institute’s extensive library collection for their research.
-This year, visitors include the following:

-Wiebke-Marie Stock (University of Bonn, Germany), Guest Research Assistant Professor, is working on "Plotinus’ rationalization of Platonic demonology."
+Professor Stock is working on a project on Plotinus’ rationalization of Platonic demonology.
 Read more about Dr. Stock's work.

 During his time at the Medieval Institute, Dr. Ulbricht will study Qur’anic and anti-Islamic texts from the Byzantine world.
 The EU financed project “Documenta Coranica Byzantina (DoCoByz).
 Byzantino-Islamica in the Age of Digital Humanities” will trace the exact transmission lines of the Greek translation(s) of the Qur’an (Testimonia Coranica Christiana) in order to document their reception and (re)use within Greek-Orthodox polemics (Episteme Islamica Orthodoxa), and to distill diachronically the common topoi and stereotypes of anti-Islamic argumentations and synchronously comparing them with the pre-13th century Latin polemics (Traditio Islamica Medievalis).
 The project is based on a genuine interdisciplinary approach: it combines Greek, Latin, and Arabic philologies with historical, paleographical and theological work as well as methods of digital humanities.